vermaaman0502/Qr-code-generator/README.md

-# Frontend Mentor - QR code component solution
+# QR code generator solution

 This is a solution to the [QR code generator](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 ## Table of contents